clearlinux/clear-linux-documentation/source/clear-linux/guides/network/custom-clear-container.rst

 Manage bundles in a Clear Linux based container
 ***********************************************

-Bundles can be added to and removed from an existing |CL| container by using the `swupd` command in the Dockerfile.
+Bundles can be added and removed from an existing |CL| container by using the `swupd` command in the Dockerfile.

 Add a bundle (`swupd bundle-add`)
 ---------------------------------

-Here is an example Dockerfile that shows adding the `pxe-server` bundle to the previously created |CL| Docker image:
+This example Dockerfile shows how to add the `pxe-server` bundle to the previously created |CL| Docker image:

    .. code-block:: console